 The traverse party establishes the traverse line along the proposed route by setting and referencing control points, measuring distances, numbering stations, and establishing points of intersection.
 The party also makes the necessary ties to an existing control, if available or required.
 When no control is available, the party may assign a starting value for control purposes which can later be tied to a control point established by geodetic surveyors.

 The level party establishes benchmarks and determines the elevation of selected points along the route to provide control for future surveys, such as the preparation of a topographic map or profile and cross-section leveling.
-The level party takes rod readings and records elevations to the nearest 0.01 foot or 0.001 meter.
+The level party takes rod readings and records elevations to the nearest 0.01 foot or 0.001 meters.
 It sets the benchmarks in a place well out of the area of construction and marks them in such a way that they will remain in place throughout the whole project.
 If there is no established vertical control point available, establish an arbitrary elevation that may be tied to a vertical control point later.
 An assigned value for an arbitrary elevation must be large enough to avoid negative elevations at any point on the project.

 Transit Stadia Party.